kancharlaNarmadha/1B/README.md

-# EX 10D Java HashSet & LinkedHashSet
+# EX 9A  I/O-STREAM
 ## DATE:
 ## AIM:
-To write a java program use hashset concepts in collection and add the elements to the hashset and then display the elements iterate(use while)and ignore the duplicate elements in hashset.
+To write a Java Program to read a boolean Value from a file "OutputFile.txt" using DataInputStream .
+Use Predefined Function read for reading

+Note Initialize DataInputStream Object name as "di"